TerminalAddict/ta.com-website/_posts/2019-03-11-linux-streaming-webcams.md

 No let's create a config file by doing
 `vi ~/.motion/motion.conf`

-Note: probably don't do this a user root
+Note: probably don't do this as user root

 Let's look at my config
 {% highlight bash %}